 Section 621 of the Local Government Act 1993 allows council to borrow at any time for any purpose allowed.
 Borrowings can take the form of an overdraft or loan.
 Councils are required to adhere to the Ministerial Borrowing Order when borrowing.
-The borrowings are set by the governing body of the council each year through the approval of the revenue policy, contained in the operational plan and the long-term financial plan.
+The borrowings are to be identified and adopted in the operational plan and the long-term financial plan.